MuhammadMajiid/ethmac_uvm_ITI_GP/README.md

 This is an academic verification project.
 The repository contains generated simulation and coverage results alongside the RTL and verification source code.

-Known findings and coverage limitations should be reviewed in the project documentation and regression reports before interpreting the available coverage as full verification closure.